Chen Ming-wen

 Chen Ming-wen (陳明文 (Chén Míngwén); born 13 May 1955) is a Taiwanese politician.
-He was the Chiayi County Magistrate from 2001 to 2009, until his election to the Legislative Yuan, where he has served since 2008.
+He was the Chiayi County Magistrate from 2001 to 2009, until his election to the Legislative Yuan, where he has served since 2008.He currently serves as chair of the board of the Taiwan NextGen Foundation.

 Career

 In 1977, upon his graduation from National Chiayi University, he was elected to the Chiayi County Council as a councilor.
 In 1981, Chen was elected as Chairman of the Chiayi County Council at age 27, the youngest chairman in the history of Republic of China.
 Later he was elected to the Taiwan Provincial Consultative Council in 1985, while completing his degree in philosophy at Tokai University, and won subsequent elections twice in 1989 and 1994 and was again elected a legislator to the Legislative Yuan in 1998.
 Chen served as the Magistrate of Chiayi County from 2001 to 2008, with a satisfactory rate over 60% upon retiring his office.
 He became a member of the Legislative Yuan and of the Central Standing Committee of the Democratic Progressive Party.
 Chen is tipped to become the next generation leader of the DPP, ranked after former premier Su Tseng-Chang and the party chairman Tsai Ing-wen.